apryakhin/legion.stanford.edu/tutorial07.md

 space task launches as each point task will be using a sub-region of these partitions.
-Our projection region requirements also use the projection ID zero to specify our projection function.
-The zero projection ID is a reserved
+Our projection region requirements also use the projection ID `0` to specify our projection function.
+The `0` projection ID is a reserved
 ID which we describe momentarily.
-Applications can also register custom projection functions statically before starting the Legion runtime using the `register_region_function` and `register_partition_function` static methods on the `HighLevelRuntime` similar to how tasks are registered.
+Applications can register their own projection functors either statically, before starting the Legion runtime starts, using the `preregister_projection_functor`, or dynamically, after it starts, with `register_projection_functor`.
+This is similar to how tasks are registered.

 The second step of using projection region requirements comes as the index space task is executed.
-When the runtime enumerates the
-`Domain` of index space points, it invokes the specified projection function on each point to compute the logical region requirement for that the task.
-In the case of our DAXPY example, we use the reserved zero projection function which computes a color from  each task's point in the launch `Domain` and then uses that color to find the corresponding logical sub-region in the logical partition upper bound.
+When the runtime enumerates the index space of tasks, it invokes the specified projection functor on each point to compute the logical region requirement for that the task.
+In the case of our DAXPY example, we use the reserved `0` projection functor, which uses the identity function to determine which sub-region to use.
+So task `i` in the launch will get subregion `i` in the partition, and so on.

-One requirement of using projection region requirements is that all the points within an index space task launch are required to be non-interfering with each other either because they use disjoint logical regions or because they are using non-interfering privileges
-(read-only or reduce with same reduction operator).
-Since Legion lazily enumerates index space launch domains dependent on mapping decisions, violations of this aspect of the programming model will result in runtime error messages which may occur well after the task has been launched.
+The tasks in an index space launch must be able to run in parallel.
+This means that when using projection region requirements, it is important that the projection functor choose a different sub-region for every task in the launch, assuming the tasks are going to write to their respective regions.
+(It's ok to pick the same sub-region if the tasks are only going to read or use reductions on the regions in question.)

-#### Finding Index Space Domains ####
+#### Finding Index Space Bounds ####

-For task implementations, the Legion runtime
-API provides a mechanism for determining the original `Domain` for an index space using the `get_index_space_domain` method.
-We use this method in all three of our sub-task implementations (lines 148, 174, and 198).
+It can be useful to get the bounds of an index space directly from a logical region.
+This can be done with the `get_index_space_domain` method on an `IndexSpace`, which returns a struct.
+We use this method in all three sub-tasks to avoid needing explicitly pass the bounds of the regions down to these tasks.
-Our task implementations can therefore determine the size of the domain to iterate over as part of the implementation.
-This allows us to register our tasks as being capable of being run as both single and index space tasks (lines 217-224).

 #### Region Non-Interference ####

 In this version of DAXPY, we see an example of how the Legion runtime can extract parallelism from tasks using region non-interference.
-Since each of the tasks in our index space task launches are using disjoint logical sub-regions, the Legion runtime can infer that these tasks can be run in parallel.
+Since each of the tasks in our index space launches are using disjoint logical sub-regions, the Legion runtime can infer that these tasks can be run in parallel.
 The following figure shows the TDG